What is DECOVID?

 University Hospitals Birmingham NHS Foundation Trust (UHB).
-UHB will host the data and ensure compliance with all the required standards to process and store sensitive) health data.
+UHB hosts the data and ensure compliance with all the required standards to process and store sensitive) health data.
 UHB has a long track record of safely storing health data from other hospitals as part of two Health Data Research UK Health Data Research Hubs, Insight (Eye Health) and Pioneer (Acute care, or any unplanned healthcare contact).
 UHB has a digitally mature and comprehensive electronic medical record system, built in-house.
-They will be aggregating data from multiple hospitals for DECOVID using their Pioneer platform.

 University College London (UCL).
 UCL is consistently ranked among the top 10 universities in the world and is one of only a handful of institutions rated as having the strongest academic reputation and the broadest research impact.
-UCL’s community of more than 41,500 students from 150 countries and over 12,500 staff pursues academic excellence, breaks boundaries and makes a positive impact on real world problems.
+UCL’s community of more than 41,500 students from 150 countries and over 12,500 staff pursue academic excellence, breaks boundaries and makes a positive impact on real world problems.
 UCL is applying the depth and breadth of its cross-disciplinary research and expertise to help humanity recover from COVID-19 and to make the world more resilient and equitable in the future.
-As part of this, many world-class UCL researchers will contribute to the DECOVID project as scientific analysts.

 The Alan Turing Institute (Turing).
 The Turing is the UK’s national institute for data science and AI.
 It has a large network of leading researchers in AI, computational statistics, machine learning and data science as well as expertise in provisioning flexible, scalable data science environments and reproducible analysis pipelines with research software engineers working with analytic teams to ensure robust, reproducible, open-source tools.

-In addition, in-kind contributions for the analytics workstream are also being provied by the University of Edinburgh, UCL, Durham University, Newcastle University, London School of Hygience & Tropical Medicine, University of Oxford, MRC Harwell Institute, University of Leeds and University of Oxford.
+In addition, in-kind contributions for the analytics workstream are also being provided by the University of Edinburgh, UCL, Durham University, Newcastle University, London School of Hygiene & Tropical Medicine, , MRC Harwell Institute, University of Leeds and University of Oxford.

 What is the legal structure of DECOVID?

-How will DECOVID be managed, and is there an accountability structure in place?
+How will DECOVID managed, and is there an accountability structure in place?

-DECOVID will be carefully managed with clear governance and accountability.
-All processes have been approved by the Health Research Authority and DECOVID will report all data access requests to the Regional Ethics Committee that approved DECOVID on an annual basis..
+DECOVID is carefully managed with clear governance and accountability.
+All processes have been approved by the Health Research Authority and DECOVID will report all data access requests to the Regional Ethics Committee that approved DECOVID on an annual basis.
 Data access will be under license and will meet the “5 safes” criteria.
 These are: